xantes88/Portfolio/README.md

-👤 Federico Petillo — From Finance Ops to AI-Driven Optimization
+👤 Federico Petillo — Turning Financial Operations into Intelligent Automation

-🧭 The Shift: From Financial Ops to Smart Automation

-After 5 years in finance operations — leading AP, payroll, and vendor management at DXC Technology and other top-tier environments — I saw the same thing over and over:
-Repetitive work, costly delays, and systems that think as little as possible.

-So I made a move.

-With a Bocconi degree in Management and new training in AI Engineering & Data Science, I now design intelligent systems that don’t just report — they decide.
+🎯 From Accounts Payable to Applied AI
+After 5 years optimizing financial pipelines at DXC Technology and a Management degree from Bocconi, I witnessed how much time, money, and insight companies lose due to manual workflows, poor data visibility, and decision inertia.

+So I pivoted — from repetitive execution to intelligent systems that act, learn, and explain.

+Now I build ML solutions that:

+Automate decisions

+Deliver tangible business value

+Earn stakeholder trust through explainability

 🚀 I Don’t Build Dashboards.
 I Build Outcomes.
 Every project in this portfolio tackles a real-world use case.